WeskerYuan/flydan/README.md

 const int SIM_OUT_PORT = 9002;
 const int IRLOCK_PORT = 9005;
 ```
-b.
-Mmodify these ports if necessary without overlapping.
+2. Mmodify these ports if necessary without overlapping.

 4. (__CRITICAL!__) Modify MAVlink system ID

-a.
-Open the file `ardupilot/ArduCopter/config.h` and locate:
+1. Open the file `ardupilot/ArduCopter/config.h` and locate:
 ```c++
 #ifndef MAV_SYSTEM_ID
    # define MAV_SYSTEM_ID          1
 #endif
 ```
-b.
-Modify the macro for different firmware compilation.
+2. Modify the macro for different firmware compilation.
 This macro `MAV_SYSTEM_ID` is copied into parameter `SYSID_THISMAV` in the firmware as the default value.
 Make sure each built firmware has a unique system ID so that the GCS can recognize them as different vehicles.

 5. Configure for WAF building.
 ```shell